 First, you purchase a Blank Record compatible with the song you want.
 You will find these down below on the player page for any given song.

 Being able to buy a Blank Record with credit card has made it much more convenient for new collectors to enter the space.
 However, with this convenience comes a delay in when we can send you the actual underlying token (up to 45 days.)
 The problem with this is that Blanks are meant to be used!
 Their main purpose is to be recorded onto and we'd hate to delay this experience for credit card buyers.
-More info on how Blanks work in this article.
+Find out more about how Blanks work.

 If you purchase a Blank Record with ETH you will receive the underlying token immediately and have full ownership.